ssrome/100-days-of-code/log.md

 **Today's Progress:** Working through Regular Expressions as part of the Javascript Algorithms And Data Structures Certification on freeCodeCamp

 **Thoughts:** The only exposure to regular expression as been when a challenge has asked to remove or replace so it was good to really take a deeper view into this.

+### Day 14: November 9, 2018

+**Today's Progress:** Working through Regular Expressions and Debugging as part of the Javascript Algorithms And Data Structures Certification on freeCodeCamp

+**Thoughts:** No real thoughts other than I'm looking forward to having a bit more time so I can resume working on three outstanding Responsive Web Design Projects I need to complete.